-Every impression I had about this African country started vanishing as I stepped out of the terminal building after having my passport stamped by an immigration official.
+Every impression I had about this African country started vanishing as I stepped out of the Airport terminal.

-I rented my car through Avis and got a nice deal for the time I rented the car for.
+I rented a car from Avis Car Rental .
 If you want to make the most out of your visit, I would suggest you to drive through the N2 road commonly known as the Garden Route, stretching from Cape Town to Port Elizabeth.

 Here are some things you should know if you are planning to rent a car in South Africa.

 South Africa has a wide vehicle hire fleets run by international and local rental companies.
 Most car rental companies are represented at South Africa’s main airports and in most city centres.
 Vehicles may generally be picked up at one centre and dropped off at a branch in another centre, subject to a fee.

 Any valid driver’s licence is accepted in South Africa, provided it bears the photograph and signature of the holder and is printed or authenticated in English.

 South Africans drive on the left-hand side of the road, and the cars are therefore right-hand drive vehicles, the gear shift being operated with the left hand.
 All distances, speed limits (and speedometers) are marked in kilometres

 South Africa has excellent road infrastructure which makes driving around the country a viable option by enjoying the stunning scenic beauty.

 Usually while parking along the streets you would find people walking upto you and saying “ your car will be taken care” which means they would keep an eye while you are away, which they do.
 In return he or she would expect a tip between 2 and 5 ZAR.